teambit/docs/docs/getting-started/04-set-up-workspace.md

 title: Set Up a Workspace
 ---

-A Bit Workspace offers a user-experience that feels much like working on a monolith.  that hides the complexity of managing individual components and separated modules.
-Create and manage any number of independent components in a single place using two essential features:
+A Bit Workspace enables you to author and manage multiple independent components in a simple and elegant way.
+It does so by offering:

-1. __A workspace configuration file__ that sets rules and policies for the workspace and components.
+1. **The workspace configuration file** that sets rules and policies for the workspace and components.
    Configurations are set for components in a CSS-like cascading way, from the most universal selector (all components) to the very specific one (a single component).
-2. [__A Workspace UI__](/docs/workspace-ui/overview) is a tool designed to assist you in developing and examining components as isolated and independent building blocks.
-It renders documentation and compositions for each components, runs test and explore components' dependnecy graphs.
+2. [**The Workspace UI**](/docs/workspace-ui/overview) that assists you in authoring and examining components.
+   The Workspace UI displays the component's dependency graph, documentation, examples, configurations, and more.

 To get started, clone this simple ['getting-started'](https://github.com/teambit/getting-started-harmony) project and initialize a new Bit workspace for it:

 ```shell